Strike

 "serious and significant music performed with exceptional skill and musicality and no little wit.
 A disc worth taking a chance on if only to have a piece in your collection called Mechanically Separated Chicken Parts..." - MusicWeb International

-The duo has appeared in the International Contemporary Music Festival “Sound Ways” (St. Petersburg, Russia), Beijing Modern Festival (China), Tianjin Conservatory (China) and the Thailand International Composition Festival (Thailand).
-In January 2010, they released an album of world-premiere recordings of works written for the duo on Luminescence Records, Chicago.
-Most recently the ensemble was in residence at the UMKC Conservatory and was presented at the Warhol Museum in Pittsburg as part of the Sound Series/Music on the Edge 2013-14 season.
+Strike appeared at the International Contemporary Music Festival “Sound Ways” (St. Petersburg), the Beijing Modern Festival, the Tianjin Conservatory, and the Thailand International Composition Festival.
+In 2010, they released an album of world-premiere recordings written for the duo on Luminescence Records (Chicago).
+Later residencies and presentations included the UMKC Conservatory and the The Andy Warhol Museum as part of the Sound Series / Music on the Edge.